baaastijn/dbt-postgresql-metabase-workshop/mkdocs/docs/part2dbt.md

 ### Perform a first dummy dbt run

-During the project initialization, dbt pushed examples inside the `models` folder.
+During the project initialization, dbt pushed example inside the `models` folder.

 When your perform a dbt run, dbt looks for models inside this folder and will run them.

-> If you go back to the previous step, you will notice at the end of your `dbt_project.yml` configuration that we asked to build models inside /models/examples.
+> If you go back to the previous step, you will notice at the end of your `dbt_project.yml` configuration that we asked to build models inside /models/example.

 Perform your first run: